What's Work-Study? Working on Campus

 - Working on campus will help you become familiar with your college or university.

-- Professional networking opportunities will allow you to meet valuable references to
+- Professional networking opportunities will allow you to meet valuable references to add to your resume.

 - Your work schedule will be flexible enough for you to focus on your classes.

 - The wages you earn will not count towards the following year's student contribution section of the FAFSA.

 - How to Be a Roommate: 5 Steps to Help You Get Along with Your College Roommate

 - How to Change the World: Make a Difference at a University that Emphasizes Public Service

 - How to Get Admitted: We Break Down the Steps, From Application to Interview

 - How to Pick a Major: Still Deciding on a Future Career?
 We've Got Some Tips for You.

 - How to Plan Your College Search: Tips for Researching College Admission, Financial Aid and More